-Employees and Board members will be notified each year by the agency's Ethics Officer at the time training is required and the process for completing training.
+Employees and Board members will be notified each year by the agency's Ethics Officer at the time these or other mandatory trainings are required and the process for completing training.
+Employees and appointees must complete the training in the required timeframes outlined by the Ethics Officer.